ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 The styling details section will be placed after the [Shadow Parts Details](#shadow-parts) of the README.

-If a component does not include styling details, this section will be omitted from the generated README.
+If a component's styles does not include styling details, this section will be omitted from the generated README.

-### A Custom Footer
+### Custom Footers

 Removing or customizing the footer can be done by adding a `footer` property to the output target.
 This string is added to the generated Markdown files without